Enochthedev/Toluthedev/README.md

-I'm currently an undergrad majoring in computer science.
-I work mainly with python but I'm quite flexible (if need be) on any project I take on.
-My main focus on any project is the back-end
+I'm a massive tech geek that works with any language depending on the situation.
+I work mainly with python and javascript on any project I take on.
+My main role is as a backend developer.

 * 🌍  I'm based in Lagos, Nigeria
 * 🖥️  See my portfolio at [Toluthedev](https://www.toluthedev.tech/)